 The theme for this sub-section was to find out the role of formative assessment in the teaching and learning process in education by trainees.
 Teacher-trainees were interviewed in their practice schools.
 The main question used in this section was - What is the role of formative assessment in the teaching and learning process?
-The outcomes of the
+The outcomes of the respondent's position on the role of formative assessment in the teaching and learning process are presented below.

-Acquah a respondent said: "It enables the teacher to determine whether the pupils are participating in the lesson or not; it makes the learners to be attentive in class; it makes the lesson to be more learner-centred than teacher-centred."
+Acquah a respondent said: "It enables the teacher to determine whether the learners are participating in the lesson or not; it makes the learners to be attentive in class; it makes the lesson to be more learner-centred than teacher-centred."
 The respondent's position on the role of formative assessment in the teaching and learning process assists the teacher in making the learners active members of the learning process.
 This prevents the teacher from being seen in the centre stage of the lesson but acts as a facilitator to streamline instruction and to provide feedback to students to help them advance in their learning as well as to monitor and self-regulate it, leadingto autonomous learners.
-This was supported by a similar study that "Teachers use formative assessment to streamline and target instruction and resources and to provide feedback to students to help them advance their learning [22]"
+This was supported by a similar study that "Teachers use formative assessment to streamline and target instruction and resources and to provide feedback to learners to help them advance their learning [23]"